Uberi/Minetest-WorldEdit/Chat Commands.md

 This mode can be left with //mtschemprob finish. //mtschemprob get will display the probabilities saved for the nodes.

     //mtschemprob get

+### //clearobjects

+Clears all objects within the WorldEdit region.

+    //clearobjects